nosas/blog/performance_classification/article.md

 </figure>

 One can have high accuracy and low precision - such as when the arrows land everywhere around the apple.
-High precision and low accuracy is also possible - such as when the arrows consistently cluster at some point except for the apple.
+High precision and low accuracy is also possible - such as when the arrows reliably cluster at some point except for the apple.

+### When to use accuracy vs precision

+The decision whether to use accuracy or precision measures is based on the goal of the model - the type of task it is trying to solve.

+Precision is appropriate in highly unbalanced classification tasks.
+For instance, a model classifying cancer in medical x-rays must perform with high precision.
+Doctors

 ---